houshuang/blog/content/posts/2010-05-12-around-the-world-with-cory-doctorows-writing.md

 which strange places I will be reading them, and on what futuristic devices!

-Stian *Photo of Cory by Joi Ito, CC BY.*
+*Photo of Cory by Joi Ito, CC BY.*